 - be simply based on the display string for the message's security classification

-- include arbitrary text which can be tailored for each security classification defined in the organisation's schema
+- include arbitrary text which can be tailored for each security classification defined in the organization's schema

 This message is personal in nature.
-It does not reflect the views or policy of the organisation in any way.
+It does not reflect the views or policy of the organization in any way.

 Whereas, a CONFIDENTIAL message could have the following disclaimer text inserted in large, red font:

 This information provided in this message is CONFIDENTIAL and is provided on a strictly need-to-know basis.

 Inserting protective markings into header and footer of message print-outs

 Janusseal for Outlook can be configured to print email messages with the security classification information visible in the header and footer of the print out.

 Janusseal for Outlook can determine the security classification of protectively marked Office documents and other files marked with a security classification.
 Read more Janusseal Documents.

 Allow, warn or prevent downgrading of classification on reply or forward

 When a user replies to or forwards a classified message, Janusseal for Outlook can: